pwsafe/pwsafe/README.md

 [pugixml project](http://www.pugixml.org), which is available under the [MIT license](http://www.opensource.org/licenses/mit-license.html).

+Non-Windows versions of PasswordSafe make use of wxWidgets, under the license terms defined in [https://wxwidgets.org/about/licence](https://wxwidgets.org/about/licence).

 Helping Out
 ===========
 Please report bugs via the project's bug tracking form, at